unionlabs/union/site/src/routes/blog/start-of-the-endgame/+page.md

 <TransferUnoToEthereumStatus/>

 To transfer the $UNO back, we need to obtain some Sepolia ETH for gas fees.
+Copy your address below, and enter it on the Sepolia Faucet page.

 <SepoliaFaucetButton/>